An illustration composed of multiple graphics, including webpages, a phone, a satellite, animals, eyes, and the words 'AI for Social Good'.

 A graphic of a red satellite juxtaposed on a black-and-white photo of a planet

-There are no easy answers, but scientists are using machine learning to convert the vast
+There are no easy answers, but satellite images and machine learning could help show us a way.

 A smiling Mario holds an orange and blue robot to his chest against an orange background.